mitch7391/homebridge-cmd4-AdvantageAir/README.md

 * A simple Fan with modes <B>OFF/ON</B> (low, medium, high coming in a future update!) for the controller's <B>FAN</B> mode. <B><I>NOTE:</B></I> Turning the Fan accessory on in Homekit will turn off the Thermostat accessory, and turning the Thermostat accessory on in homekit will turn off the Fan Accessory.
 When the Fan is turned on in Homekit, it will also execute the <B>AUTO</B> mode in the respective Advantage Air app; just to keep it simple for now.
 * Temperature Sensors with feedback from each zone.
 These also include the <B>FAULT</B> status in the accessory, this is determined by the error codes produced by the controller. <B><I>NOTE:</B></I> According to the Advantage Air developers there is only one fault code; which is used for low battery, dead battery and loss of connection to sensor.
 I could not get any further information about this and have only seen one fault myself.
 * Switches with feedback to open and close each zone for users with Temperature Sensors.
 These users only need to opne and close the zones. <B><I>NOTE: I do not recommend adding your 'constant zones' (usually zone 1, but there can be a second; represented as a 'C' in the app) as a Switch in Homekit as this zone is not meant to be turned off.
 I am not responsible for any damage to your ducting if you do manage to shut this zone (not sure it is possible, but just in case) and run the air conditioner.</B></I>
-* Light Bulb accessories are to be used in place of Switches for users without Temperature Sensors.
+* Light Bulbs are to be used in place of Switches for users without Temperature Sensors.
 These users will need to control the percentage open of their zones unlike the users with Temperature Sensors.

 ## How to Keep Up-To-Date: